|

 Do You Sell Items Wholesale?

 YES.
 There are special wholesale prices on bulk purchases through our Wholesale pages.
-Otherwise, you can call for special pricing with a minimum purchase of $300 or twelve of an item.
-Discount pricing is graduated based upon total purchase amount.
+Otherwise, you can contact us for special pricing with a minimum purchase of $300 (before discount) or twelve of a particular item.
+Discount pricing is significantly graduated based upon the total purchase amount.
 Please CONTACT US for further information.

 BACK TO TOP